btf-org/flank-docs/docs/use-cases.md

 ## Specific engineering use cases

-Flank can be used in a lot of different ways.
+Flank is abstractly a really simple tool that can be used in a lot of ways.
 These are just some ideas...

 ### SQL Writers
-- **Reuse ad hoc queries.** If you get into the practice of wrapping every ad-hoc query in a stored procedure, you'll get an app for free every time you write SQL!
+- **Reusable library of ad hoc queries.** If you get into the practice of wrapping every ad-hoc query in a stored procedure, you'll get an app for free every time you write SQL!
+- **Quick data exports.** When you put a stored proc in Flank, the user can download the result of any run in a CSV.

 ### Backend Engineering
+- **Offload API endpoint testing.** Flank has guardrails that make it less scary / safer than Postman / Swagger, so you could have, e.g., Support Engineers test endpoints themselves.
+- **Tool for configuration management.** If your app has a lot of "switches" that need to be controlled by the CX team, it's easy to create lots of apps very quickly in Flank for basic CRUD.

 ### Frontend Engineering
-- **Self-serve cron.** Set up scheduled jobs without going through backend engineers
+- **Schedule jobs.** Set up scheduled jobs without going through backend engineers
+- **Deprecate the long-tail.** Most admin panels have a long tail of random pages that aren't tracked.
+You can throw all that into Flank and focus time on the imporant parts of the site.
+- **Prototype features.** Instead of building UI to discover whether a tool is actually to the Ops team, just put a query in Flank and wait and see.

 ### Data Engineering
 - **Democratize re-running.** Create quick apps for teammates to re-run failed jobs, without giving them full access to Airflow